martinwechselberger/martinwechselberger.github.io/_pages/research.md

   * **Summary:** Developing a geometric framework to explain the existence and stability of shocks in reaction-nonlinear diffusion models using GSPT.
 * **A geometric theory for non-standard relaxation oscillators** (DP180103022)
   * **Role:** Lead Investigator
-  * **Summary:** This project investigates "non-standard" relaxation oscillators where the classical GSPT framework fails due to the presence of a non-uniform timescale spliting, requiring the development of a non-standard geometric theory.
+  * **Summary:** This project investigates "non-standard" relaxation oscillators where the classical GSPT framework fails due to the presence of a non-uniform timescale spliting.
 * **Geometric methods in mathematical physiology** (Future Fellowship - FT120100309)
   * **Role:** Future Fellow (Lead)
-  * **Summary:** This fellowship supported foundational work in the geometry of canards and folded singularities in higher dimensions.
+  * **Summary:** This fellowship supported foundational work in the geometry of canards and folded singularities in arbitrary dimensions.
-* **Mixed-mode oscillations: a geometric multiple time-scale approach** (DP110102775)
+* **A geometric theory for travelling waves in advection-reaction-diffusion models** (DP110102775)
   * **Role:** Lead Investigator
-  * **Summary:** Mathematical analysis of complex biological rhythms and the interaction between disparate timescales.
+  * **Summary:** Mathematical analysis of complex cell migration patterns with sharp interfaces by dentifying geometric features of such multiple scales problems.

 ---